 Select to view your study options…

 Maximum enrolment size90

 Subject Instance Co-ordinatorAlison Kellow

-One 4.5 days field trip other recurrence on weekdays during the day and delivered via face-to-face.
+One 4.50 days field trip other recurrence on weekdays during the day from week 40 to week 0 and delivered via face-to-face.

-One 3.0 hours practical per week on weekdays during the day from week 31 to week 43 and delivered via face-to-face.
+Six 3.00 hours practical per study period on weekdays during the day from week 30 to week 42 and delivered via face-to-face.